 However, if you’re planning to spend 3 days in Venice, you’ll have plenty of time to make the day trip to Burano.
 Many make a full day of it, squeezing in some other islands around Venice as well.

 One of the most popular Venice day trips is the Murano Burano Torcello run.
 This also includes the cathedral island of Torcello, which is close to Burano.
 If you’re travelling independently I’d suggest leaving Murano for another half day if you have the time available.

-If, on the other hand, you opt to travel by yourselves, it is feasible to see both Burano and Torcello on a day trip.
+If, on the other hand, you opt to travel by yourselves, seeing Burano and Torcello together is the easiest option.

 The Best Things To Do In Burano – Wandering and Photographing the Colourful Houses

-If Venice is one of the most beautiful cities in the world, then its neighbour Burano must also be one of the most picturesque places on the planet.
+If Venice is one of the most beautiful cities in the world, then its neighbour Burano is one of the most beautiful islands in Europe and one of the most picturesque places on the planet.

 The house is on Calle del Pistor.
 Turn off the main street, Via Baldassare Galuppi, at Girani Caffe Venezia, and it’s on the left.